 About the author: Dhaval Patel is a wildlife photographer who enjoys sharing his passion with others.
 I have two passions: Travel & Photography.
 Lucky for me they go hand in hand.
 My goal is to inspire and encourage others to get out into nature — it’s a beautiful and enlightening experience.
 Be sure to check back often to learn the various ways I photograph nature.
 If you have any requests feel free to contact me 🙂

-Here is another article on how to get great wildlife shots.
+Here is another article from a different author on how to get great wildlife shots.
 Thanks for reading VPT.